Outlaw: The Saga of Gisli

-Plot
+Plot summary

 This Icelandic Saga begins with Gisli, Thorgrim, Thorkel, and Vestein making a blood pact to protect one another.
 Controversy breaks out when one of the men, Thorgrim, refuses to complete the pact because he does not want any involvement with Vestein.
 Thorgrim claims that taking on Vestein as a brother is taking on more trouble than he can handle.
 The scene ends with the men storming off from one another and the blood oath incomplete.
 The plot begins to unfold when Thorkel hears his wife tell Aud, Gisli's wife, that she had amorous feelings for Vestein before she married Thorkel, leading Thorkel to suspect his wife was unfaithful.

 As the saga continues, Vestein is killed one night in Gisli's home by a masked man.
 Gisli rushes into the house and pulls the spear from Vestein's dead body thereby ensuring that he will avenge Vestein's murder.
 Gisli, with some investigation of his own, concludes that Thorgrim is responsible for the death of Vestein.
 Therefore, he convinces one of Thorgrim's servants to leave the door to Thorgrim's house open one night.
 Gisli enters the house and stabs Thorgrim with the same spear that Thorgrim supposedly used to kill Vestein.
 A group of Thorgrim's servants race to Gisli's home to inquire if anyone strange has come by but they have no luck.
 After the funeral Bork, Thorgrim's brother, marries Thorgrim's widow, Thordis, who is also Gisli's sister.
 Thordis then tells her new husband that she believes Gisli is responsible for the death of her first husband.
 In addition, she tells Bork that he must kill Gisli in order to get revenge for the murder of his brother and she will marry him.
 As a result, some of Bork's men travel to a sorcerer to convince him to place a curse on the Thorgrim's murderer.